545 Cedar Street, 2nd Floor

 44 Holland Avenue

-Notes on ApplyingTo be considered for this position, interested candidates should email a cover letter and resume in Microsoft Word or PDF format to firstname.lastname@example.org.
-Please include the title of the position and Vacancy ID #72810 in the subject line of your email when applying.
+Notes on ApplyingTo be considered for this position, interested candidates should email a cover letter and resume in Microsoft Word or PDF format as an attachment to firstname.lastname@example.org.
+Please include the title of the position and Vacancy ID #129107 in the subject line of your email when applying.

 You are advised that, should you accept a job offer with the Office of Mental Health, you may be required to be fingerprinted and pay a fingerprint fee.